How to seamlessly migrate your client's website to Duda

 One option, referred to as Fast Migration, uses a bespoke plugin to directly copy code from a platform to Duda, bypassing all of Duda’s formatting and markup language.

-While this is fantastic from a speed perspective, it comes at an expensive.
+While this is fantastic from a speed perspective, it comes at an expense.
 Sites transferred via Fast Migration cannot benefit from many of Duda’s features, including the visual editor itself.
 Instead, changes must be made in “Developer Mode.”

 This is an ideal situation for platforms that need speed above all else, and are willing to deal with the compromises.